Why pursue a transfer degree at OCCC?

 - Help determine which subjects and majors are of the most interest to them before transferring to a university

 Completing their first two years at OCCC generally allows them to enter as juniors when they arrive at the university of their choosing.
 All along the way, these students have ready access to OCCC’s own talented Student Success Coaches for academic advising, and can also keep in touch with advisors at their university, to ensure they stay on track.

-The ASOT-Business is a transfer program focusing on courses in Business Administration.
+The Associate of Science Oregon Transfer Degree – Business (ASOT-Business) is a transfer program focusing on courses in Business Administration.
 It provides students with a marketable degree, while keeping their options open for transfer to a baccalaureate program at the junior level.
 OCCC also offers degrees and less-than-one-year certificates in Accounting and Administrative Assistant.
 Click here to request information and personal assistance regarding any of our Business program opportunities.